68th Annual Men’s Conference

 What to Bring

-Bring a Bible, notebook, flashlight, hair dryer, rain gear.
+Bring a Bible, notebook, flashlight and rain gear.
 Linens are provided.
 Bring shoes suitable for Mo-Ranch’s rocky, uneven terrain.